What Are Financial Goals?

 Financial goals are defined financial outcomes with specific dollar amounts and target dates.
 They are typically categorized as short-term (under 1 year), medium-term (1–5 years), and long-term (5+ years).
 Effective financial goals follow the SMART framework: Specific (what exactly will you achieve), Measurable (what is the number), Achievable (is it realistic), Relevant (does it matter to your life), and Time-bound (when will you reach it).

-How Financial Fitness Passport Helps You Achieve Financial Goals
+How Financial Fitness Passport Helps You Set and Track Financial Goals

 Related Financial Terms